 A similar phenomenon happened with Reggae, which was popularized by Bob Marley.
-In record sores and catalogs, reggae music is usually found in its own separate category, separate from world music.
+In record sores and catalogs, reggae music is usually found in its own separate category, distinct from world music.

 In Spanish-speaking South America, Andean music was exported abroad.
-Several exiled groups like Quilapayún and Inti-Illimani toured Europe and North America, spreading the sounds of the panpipes and charango.
+Several exiled groups like Quilapayún and Inti-Illimani toured Europe and North America, spreading the sounds of the South American highlands panpipes and charango.

 Tropicalia, also known as Tropicalismo, took place in Brazil.
 The short lived social and political music movement was started in 1968 by Caetano Veloso, together with Gilberto Gil, Gal Costa, his sister Maria Bethania, rock band Os Mutantes and a number of other musicians, poets and intellectuals.
 Musicians experimented with new sounds and words, adding electric guitars to their bands and utilizing the imagery of modern poetry.

 Rock music included acts that added roots music elements to it, in addition to blues.
 One of the most famous was Carlos Santana, who introduced Afro-Cuban rhythms and melodies.
 In Argentina, a band named Alas developed Tango rock, while in Spain groups such as Triana, Iman, Alameda, Medina Azahara, Guadalquivir, Frontera and Gualberto developed Flamenco rock by combining flamenco with progressive rock.

 Flamenco, in Spain, went through fascinating transformations.
 Paco de Lucía revolutionized flamenco music by using the guitar as a lead solo instrument.
 De Lucía also added jazz elements to his music as well as the cajón, a percussion instrument from Peru taken to Spain by Paco de Lucía’s percussionist, Rubem Dantas (Brazil).
 In the following years, the cajón became a standard instrument in Flamenco, adopted by the majority of modern musicians.

-In 1976, Richard Nevins and Dan Collins started a label called Shanachie Records that in initially released albums by Celtic groups such as Planxty and Clannad.
-Late, shanachie branched out into Latin American, African music, soul, country, reggae and ska.
+In 1976, Richard Nevins and Dan Collins started a label called Shanachie Records that initially released albums by Celtic groups such as Planxty and Clannad.
+Later, Shanachie branched out into Latin American, African music, soul, country, reggae and ska.

 As indicated earlier, the term world music as a widely recognized genre was created in the 1980s.
-During this period there was an explosion of independent world music record labels throughout the world.
+During this period, there was an explosion of independent world music record labels throughout the world.

 France became one of the largest production centers for West African Music.
 The Lusafrica label, founded in 1988, initially focused on Portuguese-speaking artists.
-The label’s greatest success was Cesaria Evora who became an international sensation.
+The label’s greatest success was Cape Verdean singer Cesaria Evora who became an international sensation.

-In Spain, the Nuevos Medios and GASA record labels pioneered Nuevo Flamenco, a new generation of young Spanish musicians who grew up listening to rock, blues, jazz and Flamenco as well.
-A mail order and distribution company called Arpa Folk imported world music albums from abroad and introduced new Portuguese and Greek artists to Spanish audiences.
+In Spain, the Nuevos Medios and GASA (Grabaciones Accidentales) record labels pioneered Nuevo Flamenco, a new generation of young Spanish musicians who grew up listening to rock, blues, jazz and Flamenco as well.
+At the same time, a mail order and distribution company called Arpa Folk imported world music albums from abroad and introduced new Portuguese and Greek artists to Spanish audiences.